MrColorado35/aikidoderby/README.md

 and turn it into animation, to draw more attention of the visitors.
 Underneath we've got some text-description of what aikido is, based on the article from Wikipedia.
-As it's extremly hard to work with kids in a pre-school age, I've highlighted note about minimum age, among with information that we are open to all adults that want to join us.
+As it's extremly hard to work with kids in a pre-school age, I've highlighted the minimum age, among with information that we are open to all adults that want to join us.

 The "Beginners zone" contains the quote about aikido,